earlybird3010/practice_projects/Foundations/Calculator/README.md

 <!-- ABOUT THE PROJECT -->
 A simple command-line calculator built with Python.
 This calculator works as follows:
-- When you execute the program, it prompts you with a list of options to choose from.
-Right now, there are addition, subtraction, multiplication, and division.
-The number of variables required to execute an operation is constant.
+- When you run the program, it leads you to the main menu.
+The main menu prompts you with a list of 3 categories: simple mathematical operations (+, -, *, /, ^, %), advanced mathematical operations (trigonometric functions, log, and n-th root), and mathematical constants(e, pi)
-- After you choose an option, the program requires all variables necessary for the computation.
-When you provide all the variables, the program returns the computational result.
+- When you choose a category, it moves you to that session and provides you with a list of operations.
+You can choose a number to perform the corresponding operation.
+After performing 1 operation, you can choose to perform another one in the same session or exit to the main menu.
+- The program terminates when you choose to exit in the main menu.

 ### Built With